hungnmai/txt2kw_training/README.md

 * epoch_num: The number of training epochs to perform.
 You should set 2-3 epochs to get good result.
 * train_batch_size: The batch size for training data.
 Modify this value depending on your available resources.
 * eval_batch_size: The batch size for evaluation data.
 Adjust as needed.
-* save_folder: The folder where the trained model will be saved.
+* model_dir: The folder where the trained model will be saved.
 * file_train: The path to the text file containing the training data.
-* file_train: Folder to save data training
+* temp_data_folder: Folder to save data training

 Make sure to update these parameters according to your specific requirements before initiating the training process.